sarahyhong/10cfinalproject/README.md

 6/2-6/4 - I'm still having trouble with homework 2.
 I've been searching on google and watching some tutorials but none of them seem to give me the answer that I need.
 I think I might go back to working on the final project instead just to try to get something done, even if I can't really get anything to work.

 6/5-6/9 - I finally learned how to add an image onto Qt!
 I was struggling a lot with this but I finally figured it out.
 I think the next step would be to try to make these objects interact with each other somehow.

+6/10 - I had a lot of trouble trying to figure out how to make a label change into "Good Job!" when the user checks the right boxes and clicks OK.
+I will do some more research on how to do this tomorrow.